3. Energy City Skive

 Energy City Skive has two set goals – to make the municipality carbon neutral by 2029 and to be both CO2 and fossil free by 2042.
 The municipality is already self-sufficient in biogas, served by five centralised anaerobic digesters.

 The evidence of the strategy is everywhere.
-The municipality’s central office is carbon negative; covered with solar panels it creates 25% more energy than it uses, delivering the remainder to the grid.
+The municipality’s central office, known as the Blue Diamond, is carbon negative; covered with solar panels it creates 25% more energy than it uses, delivering the remainder to the grid.

 Stubby wind turbines line the main arterial routes.
 They have been preferred over offshore turbines as being inland makes them less prone to surges.
 It is commonplace for public spaces, shops and buildings to declare where their energy is sourced from.